hirosystems/docs/docs/smart-contracts/clarinet.md

 The test harness is a Deno testing library that can simulate the blockchain, exercise functions of the contract, and make testing assertions about the state of the contract or chain.

-You can run any tests configured in the `tests` directory with the command
+You can run any tests configured in the `tests` directory with the command:

 ```sh
 clarinet test